cirque-corp/Cirque_Pinnacle_1CA027/Circular_Trackpad/Single_Pad_Sample_Code/TakeHomeTest/README.md

 ## Finishing the Test

-Zip up your project and email it to Jon (jonb of cirque period com).
+Zip up your project and email it to Steve (steve.ball at cirque dot com).
-*email addresses are "some assembly required"